Sealed Vapor Barrier

-From many perspectives, being able to see a foundation wall is good.
-These photos depict our standard vapor barrier which goes up the walls ~4″, like a baseboard, and without sealant it is stopping probably 98% of the in the earth from escaping from below, and then it is sealed to the walls with foam that comes out of a small gun, and to the piers with tape and foam.
+For several reasons, being able to see a foundation wall is good.
+These photos depict our standard vapor barrier which goes up the walls ~4″, like a baseboard, and without sealant, the way we do it, it is stopping and estimated 98% of the moisture in the earth from escaping upwards, and then it is sealed to the walls with foam that comes out of a small gun, and to the piers with tape and foam as needed.

-Other folks are running the vapor barrier all the way up the wall, which we have done in the past, and may do in the future if someone wants us to, but we are not impressed with that approach.
-If you are going to cover the block wall up with a building material, you might as well use some form of insulation that is a vapor barrier.
+Other folks run the vapor barrier all the way up the wall, which we have done in the past, and may do in the future if someone wants it, but we are not impressed with that approach as a standard vapor barrier installation.
+If you are going to cover the block wall up with a building material, you might as well use some form of insulation that is itself a “vapor-barrier”.
 If a wall is visibly wet or wet to the touch, then maybe it makes sense to run the vapor barrier up above that point, but really there is a need for exterior water management, and seeing that detail means you can verify that you have resolved that localized problem in the future.

 We consistently find that when you install a Bare-Minimum-Sealed-Crawlspace that has “excellent moisture performance” aka “no risk zone” on our chart for 50 weeks per year, it also has excellent thermal performance.